nagvalhm/integral/README.md

 -----------------------------------------------------------------------------------------
 I am announcing a reward of 400 Toncoin to the first person who:

-1)Finds a critical error in Theorem 2 (the key result of the article), OR 2)Finds a counterexample to Theorem 2, OR
+1)Finds a critical error in Theorem 2 (the key result of the article), OR
-Any earlier publication containing a result analogous to Theorem 2 3)Provides the identifier of an earlier publication containing a result analogous to Theorem 2.
+2)Finds a counterexample to Theorem 2, OR
+3)Provides the identifier of an earlier publication containing a result analogous to Theorem 2.
 I also need the source itself if it is not freely and publicly available.

 Considering the volatility of the cryptocurrency over the past three years, the amount is equivalent to ~400–1000 USD.
 The amount is modest, but this is all my savings.